flatironinstitute/sciware/24_Types/main.md

 ### Annotations are *FOR YOU*

-The Python interpreter pays no attention to them.
-It does not care.

-Instead:
+- The interpreter doesn't need your annotations.
+  - In fact it ignores them.

+You want to annotate types because:
 - They make your intentions clearer
 - They make your expectations more consistent
 - They reduce the load on your human memory